-Punnekkat et al. (2000) extended the above analysis and presented an approach to schedule messages in a fault-tolerant manner using fixed priority scheduling (FPS).
-Broster (2003) addressed the reliability of message transmission on CAN assuming probabilistic fault models.
-Bartolini et al. (2007) presented an approach to reduce the response time of multi-frame messages in CAN by using the Priority Inheritance Protocol.
+In [18] the authors extended the above analysis and presented an approach to schedule messages in a fault-tolerant manner using fixed priority scheduling (FPS).
+Broster et. al. [5] addressed the reliability of message transmission on CAN assuming probabilistic fault models.
+Bartolini et. al. [4] presented an approach to reduce the response time of multi-frame messages in CAN by using the Priority Inheritance Protocol.
 Our work extends the existing approaches by providing a more generalized error model as well as incorporating probabilistic schedulabiliy analysis.